A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Learning and Reasoning Capabilities for Domain-Specific Systems

+Analogical reasoning allows compact models to reuse relational structure instead of learning each task independently.
+At a lower level, contrast operations can transform entity representations into relation representations, such as category-membership, part-whole, and cause-effect relations.
+At a higher level, analogy enables these relations to transfer across domains, which supports zero-shot or one-shot generalization and reduces the amount of training data required for new tasks.
 As exemplars of this work, BART (Bayesian Analogy with Relational Transformations \cite{lu2019emergence}) is a learning model for semantic relations.
 BART takes word embeddings for a small number of data as inputs (e.g., ~20 pairs of words) to learn semantic relations represented with disentangled dimensions in a transformed space.
 The model builds on contrast operations to implement a module for feature augmentation and feature selection, and estimates associated weights for a relation instantiated by training word pairs.
 After learning a set of specific relations, BART can compute a high-dimensional vector of relation for any pair of words by calculating the posterior probability that the pair instantiates each of the learned relations.
 By comparing the similarity between relation vectors, semantic relation representations derived by BART have been used to solve verbal analogies in the A:B :: C:D format \cite{lu2019emergence}, to predict human judgments of relation typicality and similarity \cite{ichien2021predicting}, and to predict patterns of similarity in neural responses to relations \cite{chiang2021distributed}.
 Simulation results confirm that the contrast-based module for feature augmentation and selection plays an essential role in enabling relation learning with a small number of training data.
 Recent work enables BART to complete a generative task, such as “Robin is a kind of ?”.
 Simulation results show that BART with explicit relation representations outperforms transformer models (e.g., BERT) that are directly trained on this type of completion task.
 This surprising finding points to the importance of explicitly representing relations in reasoning tasks.

 A second line of work focuses on developing an inference model, PAM (Probabilistic Analogical Mapping \cite{lu2022probabilistic}), to solve analogies based on more complex knowledge involving several concepts and their interrelationships.
 The PAM model re-represents stories (e.g., one story is about solar system and the other story is about atom system) as semantic relation networks to compare the two analogs.
 Each such network is an attributed graph in which nodes and edges are assigned numerical values (attributes) that capture the semantic meanings of individual concepts and their pairwise relations.
 Using the semantic relation networks created for source and target analogs, PAM performs analogical mapping using a probabilistic approach that jointly maximizes the similarity between the two analogs, with the further constraint of favoring one-to-one mappings between concepts across analogs.
 Initial work \cite{lu2022probabilistic} has shown that the PAM model is able to solve complex analogical mappings based on verbal materials.
 For example, it finds the seven mappings between keywords associated with the Rutherford analogy between the solar system and atom system from raw text inputs.
 Hence, by building a reasoning model on top of learning mechanisms grounded in distributional semantics, the PAM model has drawn closer to the goal of automating analogical reasoning for natural-language inputs.